 The use of participants results in actual, concrete responses, behaviors, or words of real persons, which are then analyzed using some kind of qualitative or quantitative method.
 It is essential that you state why you will select your participants.
-Specifying your inclusion and exclusion criteria can best do this.
+This can be best done by specifying your inclusion and exclusion criteria.
 The use of participants can occur in either quantitative or qualitative methodologies.
 It is also important to state the total number of participants you intend using.

 Quantitative methodologies, by far the most commonly used methodologies in the field of clinical psychology, employ the use of "human subjects" or "human participants" and, therefore, draw primarily from participant-based data.
-Quantitative studies are used to evaluate psychological interventions, to examine relationships between two or more psychological variables, or to compare similarities or differences between different social groups and/or psychological dimensions by obtaining raw data in the form of psychological tests and instruments (e.g., survey questionnaires), or brief responses to some kind of written or verbal protocol and then analyzing this data using quantitative or statistical methods.
+Quantitative studies are used to evaluate psychological interventions, to examine relationships between two or more psychological variables, or to compare similarities or differences between different social groups and/or psychological dimensions by obtaining raw data in the form of psychological tests (e.g., the MMPI-2) and instruments (e.g., survey questionnaires), or brief responses to some kind of written or verbal protocol and then analyzing this data using quantitative or statistical methods.